opentracing-contrib/java-jaxrs/README.md

 @GET
 @Path("/hello")
 @Traced(operationName = "helloRenamed") // optional, see javadoc
-public Response hello() { // optional to get server span context
+public Response hello(@BeanParam TracingContext tracingContext) { // optional to get server span context

-  // this span will be ChildOf of span representing server request processing Span childSpan = tracer.buildSpan("businessOperation")
+  // this span will be ChildOf of span representing server request processing, if it is not async, keep reading!
+  Span childSpan = tracer.buildSpan("businessOperation")
           .start())